Insurances for UK contractors

 Employers liability insurance is not a legal requirement if you are a ‘Ltd’ Company, you are the only employee and you own at least 50% of the issued share capital of the company.
 The employer’s liability insurance will protect you in circumstances where an employee seeks to bring a claim against you for personal injury or accidental death sustained as a result of their employment with you.

 If you suffer an injury from an accident that has left you unable to work, personal accident insurance coverage may pay your business a weekly amount.
 In the case that the injury results in permanent disability or death, your business could receive a lump sum payment.

 You may need personal accident insurance if you have concerns as to how the business would continue if you were unable to work, want to protect your business income, or need to honour your business commitments should the worst happen.

 Cyber and Data Risks

-Cyber and data risks insurances support and protect your business in the event of a data breach or of an attack by a malicious hacker that affects your computer systems.
-It provides you with comprehensive cover, simplicity, reputation protection and a trusted partner in the event of a claim.
+Cyber and data risks insurances support and protect businesses if they should experience a data breach or are the subject of an attack by a malicious hacker that affects their computer systems.
+It provides comprehensive coverage, simplicity, reputation protection and a trusted partner in the event of a claim.

 You may need cyber and data risks cover if you hold customer data or are reliant on computer systems to conduct your business.